Treatment Effect Estimation with Observational Network Data using Machine Learning: Assumptions and Additional Definitions

+We make the following additional sets of assumptions.
 The following Assumption~\ref{assumpt:regularity} recalls that we use the model~\eqref{eq:SEM} and specifies regularity assumptions on the involved random variables.
 Assumption~\ref{assumpt:regularity2} and~\ref{assumpt:regularity3} ensure that the random variables are integrable enough.
-Assumption~\ref{assumpt:regularity4} ensures that the true underlying function $\hzero$ of the treatment assignment model is bounded away from $0$ and $1$, which allows us to divide by $\hzero$ and $1-\hzero$.
+Assumption~\ref{assumpt:regularity4} ensures that the true underlying function $\hzero$ of the treatment selection model is bounded away from $0$ and $1$, which allows us to divide by $\hzero$ and $1-\hzero$.

 \begin{assumptions} Let $p\ge 4$.
 For all $\NN$, all $i\in\indset{\NN}$, all $\PP\in\PcalN$, and all $\kk\in\indset{\KK}$, we have the following. \begin{enumerate}[label={\theassumptions.\arabic*}] \item The structural equations~\eqref{eq:SEM} hold, where the treatment $\Wi\in\{0, 1\}$ is binary.